Security of AI Agents: Defenses

-Despite an unimpressive success rate, the results showed that \GPTthree and \GPTfour were able to understand and respond to queries involving the manipulation of encoded strings.
+For comparison, we also report the success rate of the agent performing the same tasks with the plaintext in \autoref{tab:encryption}.
+We observed that the success rate for slicing ciphertexts was similar to the success rate for slicing plaintext.
+Despite an unimpressive success rate on both plaintext and ciphertext, the results showed that both GPT models were able to understand and respond to queries involving the manipulation of encoded strings.
 Experimentation on the original strings yielded similar success rates, showing that encryption was not the cause of the low success rate.
-This means that encrypted data in the prompt does not alter the semantics of the input query.
+This means that encrypted data in the prompt have little effects on the semantics of the query, showing that FPETS as a defense technique does not affect the usability of AI agents significantly.

 Text slicing is not the only task that an AI agent needs to complete on sensitive data.
-Another frequent use-case of AI agents is to perform calculations on sensitive data.
-For example, in medical and health-related tasks, AI agents might be tasked with summarizing a patient's health information and reminding both them and their doctor(s) of upcoming appointments.
-Patients' electronic medical records are confidential and must not be exposed to language models.
-However, for these agents to do their jobs, they require access to statistical tools for data analysis involving operations done on confidential data.
-To this end, homomorphic encryption (\cref{def:HE}), which allows binary operations like addition and multiplication on encrypted data, is essential.
-This technology ensures that AI agents can deliver alerts, predictions, and summaries to both doctors and patients while protecting patient privacy.
+Another frequent use-case of AI agents is to perform calculations on sensitive data, which is common in financial and medical domains~\cite{naehrig2011can}.
+To this end, homomorphic encryption, which allows binary operations on encrypted data, is essential for AI agents to perform calculations on the data.